The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 The axolotls lay between 150 and 450 eggs over the course of about two days.
 Golden albinos and white albinos lay white eggs, other color morphs lay black eggs.

 Don’t disturb the female while she is laying.
-Move the eggs out of the tank into a shallow tub.”The eggs hatch best at a temperature of around 68°F.
+After she has laid the eggs move them out of the tank into a shallow tub.
+The eggs hatch best at a temperature of around 68°F.

 The embryos start moving, spinning, twitching, and hatching after about 17 days.

-Once the eggs start to hatch it is about three days before all of these beautiful eggs are hatched.”
+Once the eggs start to hatch it is about three days before all of these beautiful eggs are hatched.

 Types and Colors